-Most Australians enjoy a restful sleep after a long day of commuting, working, or finishing errands.
-Unfortunately, many people with obstructive sleep apnoea may not sleep well.
+Most Australians enjoy a restful sleep after a long day.
+Unfortunately, some Australians suffer from obstructive sleep apnoea, and do not sleep as well.

 Obstructive Sleep Apnoea (OSA) is more than snoring; it occurs when an airway is fully or partially blocked during sleep.
-This obstruction forces the diaphragm and chest muscles to work harder to open the airway, so a person can breathe normally.
+This obstruction forces the diaphragm and chest muscles to work harder to open the airway.
 It can cause uncomfortable muscle spasms throughout the night and severely disrupt sleep.

 If you have OSA, you may wake up tired with a morning headache.
 You could stay drowsy throughout the day and fall asleep during inappropriate moments.
 Additionally, you might be unable to concentrate during the day.

 What causes Obstructive Sleep Apnoea and what is it?

 The throat's muscles support structures in your mouth, including your tongue, soft palate, uvula, and tonsils.
 OSA occurs when the muscles in the back of your throat relax too much to allow for normal breathing.